 A single elimination list is one where each combatant is eliminated from the tournament after losing a single round.
-(Note: A stand-by round is commonly referred to as a "by".)
+(A stand-by round is commonly referred to as a "bye".)

 - One round may consist of any number of bouts. - The combatant that wins the required number of bouts wins the round.
-The most common number of bouts is two out of three. - A combatant who gets a stand-by round (has no one to fight that round) may be required to fight someone not competing in the tournament.
-If the by affects the outcome of the tournament, it is known as a "destructive" by since the combatant who received the by will be eliminated from the tournament if he loses the round.
-Both destructive and non-destructive bys are acceptable.
+The most common number of bouts is 2 out of 3. - A combatant who gets a stand-by round (has no one to fight that round) may be required to fight someone not competing in the tournament.
+If the by

+Adrian Empire: Marshal's Manual affects the outcome of the tournament, it is known as a "destructive" by since the combatant who received the by will be eliminated from the tournament if he loses the round.
+Both destructive and nondestructive bys are acceptable.

-- In the case of a 3-way tie, compete the tournament round-robin style, keeping track of the number of bouts lost for each combatant. - If, at the end of the round robin, each combatant has 1 win, count the number of lost bouts for each combatant.
-The winner is the one with the fewest bouts lost. - If there is still a tie, repeat the round robin until a winner is determined (or find some other way to determine a winner, e.g. paper/scissors/rock).
+- In the case of a 3-way tie, complete the tournament round-robin style, keeping track of the number of bouts lost for each combatant. - If, at the end of the round robin, each combatant has 1 win, count the number of lost bouts for each combatant.
+The winner is the one with the fewest bouts lost. - If there is still a tie, repeat the round robin until a winner is determined (or find some other way to determine a winner, for example "paper/scissors/rock").